History of American Wars

 Flags Of The Era:

-The Vietnam War was controversial.
-But, what isn’t controversial is how well these flags represent this valiant group of soldiers.
+The Vietnam War was controversial - what isn’t controversial is how well these flags represent this valiant group of soldiers who fought for America in one of the most difficult conflicts we have entered.

 Our best Vietnam War flags display the colors of the Vietnam war.
 The red represents the three Vietnamese empires of Tonkin, Annam and Cochin China.
 The green demonstrates the dense jungles of Vietnam and terrain that the soldiers had to traverse throughout the war.
 Finally, the Yellow is showing the imperial color of Vietnam.